 On April 13, Nvidia added the $600 RTX 4070 to its lineup.

 The RTX 4080 also hadn’t managed to avoid controversy about its price.
 With the RTX 4090 only $400 more expensive, the flagship is actually a better deal — so much so that the release of the RTX 4080 boosted the sales of the RTX 4090.

-The desktop GPU lineup is still missing the RTX 4070, RTX 4060, and RTX 4050.
-We haven’t heard much about these cards yet, but it’s safe to assume Nvidia may launch some (or all) of them throughout the year.
+The desktop GPU lineup is still missing the RTX 4060 and RTX 4050.
+We haven’t heard much about these cards yet, but it’s safe to assume Nvidia may launch them throughout the year.